On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity

-Finally, using the equation of motion for the scalar field \eqref{eq:scalar_JF} we obtain the following dynamical system
+Finally, using the equation of motion for the scalar field \eqref{eq:scalar_JF}, we obtain the following dynamical system:

-which completely describes dynamics of the investigated model.
+which completely describes the dynamics of the model under investigation.

-In dynamical system theory approach to cosmological models, we are interested in asymptotic states of dynamics which can correspond to various epochs in evolution of a universe.
-Asymptotic states are points in a phase space where right hand sides of dynamical equations vanish.
+In the dynamical systems approach to cosmological models, we are interested in asymptotic states of the dynamics, which can correspond to various epochs in the evolution of the universe.
+Asymptotic states are points in the phase space where the right-hand sides of the dynamical equations vanish.

 First, we find two saddle type critical points located at $(x^{*}=-1, z^{*}=0)$ and $(x^{*}=4, z^{*}=0)$.
-The acceleration equation \eqref{eq:accel_j} calculated at those points gives
+The acceleration equation \eqref{eq:accel_j}, evaluated at these points, gives

-Physically, those states correspond to a transient ``radiation'' like expansion of a universe.
+Physically, these states correspond to a transient radiation-like expansion of the universe.